 Conclusion: Wehaveassessedarangeofexperimentalconditionsacrossseveralnextgenerationsequencing platforms using the most up-to-date configurations.
 We propose that the choice of sequencing platform and experimental design needs to be taken into consideration in the early stage of a project by running a small trial consisting of several hypervariable regions to quantify the discriminatory power of each region.
 We also suggest that the use of a synthetic community as a positive control would be beneficial to identify the potential biases and procedural drawbacks that may lead to data misinterpretation.
 The results of this study will serve as a guideline for making decisions on which experimental condition and sequencing platform to consider to achieve the best microbial profiling.

 D’Amore, Rosalinda; Ijaz, Umer Zeeshan; Schirmer, Melanie; Kenny, John G.; Gregory, Richard; Darby, Alistair C.; and Shakya, Migun, "A Comprehensive Benchmarking Study of Protocols and Sequencing Platforms for 16s Rrna Community Profiling" (2016).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 2486.